Things to Consider

 Perceived wisdom and seasoned Northwest Passage travellers say that, on balance, travelling eastwards and finishing with Greenland’s glaciers wins by a narrow margin.

-Trips to The Northwest Passage
+Our best trips to The Northwest Passage

 Spending equal time exploring Canada’s historic Northwest Passage and West Greenland, we like this voyage’s balance and variety as much as exploring little visited places like Thule, one of the northernmost towns in the world.
 Big ice, rich history, exotic…